 How many applications should I submit?

 Apply to all programs that you may want to attend.
 Choosing a fellowship is an intimate process since you are not only choosing a curriculum, but you are also choosing your colleagues and mentors.
-Most applicants apply to 5-10 programs.
+Most applicants apply to five to 10 programs.

 How does an applicant pick the right program for them?

 The most important part in choosing a fellowship is first figuring out your own goals and priorities.
-You have 1-2 years in fellowship and want to make the most of your experience, in programs that are incredibly heterogeneous.
+You have one to two years in fellowship and want to make the most of your experience, in programs that are incredibly heterogeneous.
 Consider your particular interests, type of curriculum, degree of autonomy you are seeking, mentorship and personality of your program and colleagues, any advanced degrees or certificates you are looking for, proportion of time spent abroad, length of program, program affiliations, and benefits/salary.
-We have already touched on many of these previously but here is a brief rundown on each topic:
+We have already touched on many of these previously, but here is a brief rundown on each topic:

-- Length of program: Most programs are 1-2 years.
-Two year programs include an extended year to allow for you to complete an advanced degree.
+- Length of program: Most programs are one to two years.
+Two-year programs include an extended year to allow for you to complete an advanced degree.

-- Program Affiliations: These can be incredibly helpful to provide networking and career opportunities after fellowship.
-Fellowships generally fall into 3 categories: those that serve in a global research or advisory role at several sites, those that affiliate with one or two partner academic institutions, and those that affiliate with an NGO such as MSF, IMC or Partners in Health.
+- Program affiliations: These can be incredibly helpful to provide networking and career opportunities after fellowship.
+Fellowships generally fall into three categories: those that serve in a global research or advisory role at several sites; those that affiliate with one or two partner academic institutions; and those that affiliate with an NGO such as MSF, IMC, or Partners in Health.
 The first category is most useful for fellows seeking a specific academic area of expertise.
 Fellowships that partner with other institutions are useful ways to establish connections with a particular part of the world.
 NGO affiliations provide a stable long-term link to populations in greatest need.
 Consider your goals and be sure to ask about program relationships when you interview.